philipce/nifty/README.md

 1. Fork it!
 2. Create your feature branch: `git checkout -b my-new-feature`
 3. Check out the [style guide](https://github.com/nifty-swift/Nifty/blob/master/Documents/Style.md)
+4. Consider including a test, even if it's super basic
-4. Commit your changes: `git commit -am 'Add some feature'`
+5. Commit your changes: `git commit -am 'Add some feature'`
-5. Push to the branch: `git push origin my-new-feature`
+6. Push to the branch: `git push origin my-new-feature`
-6. Submit a pull request!
+7. Submit a pull request!

 For anything else, feel free to open an issue!